 4) Avoid alcohol

 This one may seem obvious, but it’s important to note.
 When you drink alcohol, the feeling of getting drunk or buzzed comes from your liver’s inability to filter out the toxin fast enough.
 As a result, the alcohol begins to impair and influence your system.
-The term “detox” was originally inspired by actual medical procedures that were carried out in cases of overdose (alcohol and other drugs).
-Even alcohol that contains antioxidants should be avoided during this “cleanse”, as any antioxidant activity is definitely outweighed by the alcohol content.
+The term “detox” was inspired by actual medical procedures used in cases of overdose (alcohol and other drugs).
+You should even alcohol that contains antioxidants during this “cleanse”, as any antioxidant activity it may have is definitely outweighed by the alcohol content.

 5) Add Functional Foods